NixOS/rfcs/rfcs/0109-nixpkgs-generated-code-policy.md

 # Future work
 [future]: #future-work

-## Vendor generated code "out of tree"
+## A possible 2nd step: Vendor generated code "out of tree"

 The first issue that remains after this RFC is generated code still bloats the Nixpkgs history.
 It would be nice to get it "out of tree" (outside the Nixpkgs repo) so this is no longer the case.